eigerco/solana-spec/gossip-protocol-spec.md

 ## Data shared between nodes

-The `CrdsValue` values that are sent in push messages, pull requests & pull responses contain signature and the actual shared data:
+The `CrdsValue` values that are sent in push messages, pull requests & pull responses contain the signature and the actual shared data:

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|